Bamblix/net0.github.io/content/writeups/PDO-SQL-injection.md

 $result = mysqli_query($conn, $query);
 ```

-The problem is obvious - user input is concatenated directly into the SQL query.
+The problem is obvious, user input is concatenated directly into the SQL query.
 When a user submits:

 ```sql
 username: admin' OR 1=1-- -